Frequently Asked Questions

 • Yes!
 We love it when family members get involved in field trips and special activities at school or come and teach us something new!

-• Drop-off begins at 8:30 AM and ends at 8:45 AM, and pick-up begins at 3:30 PM and ends at 3:45 PM.
+• Drop-off is at 8:30 AM and pick-up is at 3:30 PM.

 • No.